Premiership of Sheikh Mujibur Rahman: Economic management

+Blanket nationalization

-As most of Bangladesh’s industries were previously owned by non-Bengalis who left during the war, the government and the planning commission decided to nationalize the industries to restructure “property relations by placing the means of production under the ownership of the people.”
-As a result within a year, all large industries, or the industries with assets of over BDT 1.5 million, were nationalized overnight.
+As most of Bangladesh's industries were previously owned by non-Bengalis who left during the war, the government and the planning commission decided to nationalize the industries to restructure “property relations by placing the means of production under the ownership of the people.”
+As a result, within a year, all large industries, or the industries with assets of over BDT 1.5 million, were nationalized overnight.
 The share of the state in the ownership of all industrial assets went up to 92% from 34% and the share of the private sector came down to only 8% from 66%.
 Due to the wholesale nationalization, many Bengali industrialists had to lose their industries.

 The policy of nationalization centralized the economic activities and the government had the ultimate authority to give away the permits and licenses for different supplies, which included fertilizer, pumps, food grains etc. This policy created multiple middlemen in the system and these middlemen sold and resold the permits resulting in inflation.
 The cost of living jumped from BDT 208 in January 1972 to taka 297 in October of the same year.